 Aids to Identification: This perennial herb is characterized by alternate, pinnately compound leaves.
 The leaflets are narrowly egg-shaped and number 15-19 per leaf.
 The bluish-purple, bell-shaped flowers are very similar to those of the garden plant P. caeruleum.
 They can be distinguished by the fact that the stamens protrude from the corolla in P. vanbruntiae.

 Ecological characteristics: The only known occurrence in Maine inhabits a sedge/fern wetland meadow.

 Synonyms: Polemonium caeruleum L. ssp. vanbruntiae (Britt.)
 J.F.
 Davids.

 Known Distribution in Maine: This rare plant has been documented from a total of 2 town(s) in the following county(ies): Washington.

 Reason(s) for rarity: At northern limit of range.

 Conservation considerations: Known populations are small and subject to the vagaries of small populations like random fluctuations or localized disturbance events.

-For more information, see the New England Wild Flower Society's Conservation Plan for Polemonium vanbruntiae-pdf link-262 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Polemonium vanbruntiae.